Coin-Collect/coincollect-docs/community-rewards/galxe-community-rewards.md

 ---
-description: Galxe OAT Reward Rules
+description: Stake NFT rewards with Galxe OATs on CoinCollect.
+Learn how to stake your Galxe OAT NFT and claim rewards.
 cover: ../.gitbook/assets/galxe2.png
 coverY: 0
 ---

-# 💫 Galxe Community Rewards
+# Stake Galxe OAT NFT (Community Rewards)

 ## How to claim rewards and stake your OATs?

-**Coincollect is the platform where only the highest quality NFT projects make their debut.
-Every project launched within Coincollect is accompanied by a unique stake and claim pool.
-This ensures that those who purchase NFTs from these projects receive instant bonus coins for every NFT they own.
-Subsequently, by staking their NFTs in these pools, they pave the way for consistent earnings.**
+**CoinCollect is the platform where only the highest quality NFT projects make their debut.
+Every project launched within CoinCollect is accompanied by a unique stake and claim pool.
+This ensures that those who participate can claim rewards and stake NFTs for ongoing earnings.**

-### Coincollect proudly presents its own quartet of distinguished NFTs: Starter, Bronze, Silver, and Gold.
-Ownership of these NFTs grants exclusive access to the stake and claim pools of all projects, both current and future, within the Coincollect realm.
+### CoinCollect proudly presents its own quartet of distinguished NFTs: Starter, Bronze, Silver, and Gold.
+Ownership of these NFTs can grant access to stake and claim pools within the CoinCollect ecosystem.

 ## OAT HOLDER!